aws/aws-cdk/packages/@aws-cdk/aws-neptune/README.md

   iamAuthentication: true, // Optional - will be automatically set if you call grantConnect().
 });
 const role = new iam.Role(this, 'DBRole', { assumedBy: new iam.AccountPrincipal(this.account) });
-cluster.grantConnect(role); // Grant the role connection access to the DB.
+cluster.grantConnect(role); // Grant the role neptune-db:* access to the DB.
 ```

 ## Customizing parameters